Local Public Policy

 Local Issues Task Force - This board-appointed committee assists the Board of Directors in establishing policy positions on local issues.

-Education Task Force - This board-appointed committee assists with the Chamber’s education process about candidates for the Springfield R-12 Board of Education.
+Voter Education Task Force - This board-appointed committee assists with the Chamber’s voter education process by providing information on candidates for the Springfield R-12 Board of Education and Springfield City Council.

-Springfield Non-Partisan Recruitment Committee - This board-appointed committee supports efforts to recruitment business-aligned candidates for Springfield City Council.
+Springfield Non-Partisan Recruitment Committee - This board-appointed committee supports efforts to recruitment business-aligned candidates for Springfield City Council and Springfield Public Schools Board of Education.